pytest-dev/pytest/doc/en/builtin.rst

 ================================================

-Most of the information of this page has been moved over to :ref:`reference`.
+Most of the information of this page has been moved over to :ref:`api-reference`.

 For information on plugin hooks and objects, see :ref:`plugins`.